RuisuX10/RuisuX10/README.md

 - 👋 Hi, I’m @RuisuX10
-- 👀 I’m interested in full stack
+- 👀 I’m interested in web developer, mostly php/Laravel projects.
 - 🌱 I’m currently learning front end
 - 💞️ I’m looking to collaborate on any project
 - 📫 How to reach me https://www.linkedin.com/in/rolando-luis-escobar-414a301b6